 We have personally worked with tons of nonprofits over the years and understand their limitations with resources.
 But at the same time, as new digital mediums grow, many of them that would be ideal for nonprofits have yet to blossom.

 Podcasting is one of those.
 I brought on Michele Ames from GiveWP on the podcast to talk about this more.
 She has worked with numerous nonprofits and totally gets it.
-I wanted to pull out a snippet from this episode on some do’s and don’ts when it comes to nonprofits and podcasting.
+I wanted to put together this post from this episode on some do’s and don’ts when it comes to nonprofits and podcasting.

 What to Do When Podcasting for Your Nonprofit